codefordenver/code-for-denver-site/src/markdown/volunteer.md

 #### I'm not a programmer or I'm not interested in programming.
 Can I still get involved?

 Yes!
 As long as you are willing to collaborate and engage there are numerous ways in which to be involved.
-As you can tell from our name, coding is a big part of what we do.
-But helping solve challenges in the community takes more than software expertise.
+As you can tell from our name, coding is a big part of what we do, but helping solve challenges in the community takes more than software expertise.
 Our brigade volunteers also have backgrounds in marketing, design, sales, facilitation, non-profits, project management, and more.
 Additional perspectives and experiences are always valued and welcome, so come on down!

 #### I'm a beginner programmer.
 Can I still get involved?